Ship motions: Reference axes

 The transverse/Y axis, lateral axis, or pitch axis is an imaginary line running horizontally across the ship and through the centre of mass.
 A pitch motion is an up-or-down movement of the bow and stern of the ship.

 The longitudinal/X axis, or roll axis, is an imaginary line running horizontally through the length of the ship, through its centre of mass, and parallel to the waterline.
 A roll motion is a side-to-side or port-starboard tilting motion of the superstructure around this axis.

 Rotational

 There are three special axes in any ship, called longitudinal, transverse and vertical axes.
-The movements around them are known as roll, pitch, and yaw respectively.
+The angular movements around them—affecting the ship's moment of inertia, which sets the torque it requires to rotate in any direction—are the ship's rotational motions (or rotary motions), known as roll, pitch, and yaw respectively.

 Roll

 The tilting rotation of a vessel about its longitudinal/X (front-back or bow-stern) axis.
 An offset or deviation from normal on this axis is referred to as list or heel.
 Heel refers to an offset that is intentional or expected, as caused by wind pressure on sails, turning, or other crew actions.
-The rolling motion towards a steady state (or list) angle due to the ship's own weight distribution is referred in marine engineering as heel.
+The rolling motion towards a steady state (or list) angle due to the ship's own weight distribution is referred in marine engineering as list.
 List normally refers to an unintentional or unexpected offset, as caused by flooding, battle damage, shifting cargo, etc.